IQTLabs/GitGeo/README.md

 ## Potential Research Questions

 - Are there places in the world with unrecognized pockets of software developers?
+- Where are maintainers associated with the most critical python packages?
 - What predicts the number of top python packages software developers by country?
 	- Total number of coders per country?
 	- Total number of python coders per country?